kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Just like they told me I had to pay to privately prove hacking before they'd investigate hacking, they tell me I have to pay a private laboratory to confirm poisoning before they'll investigate poisoning!
 - I hand them my 200 page printed report (an early draft of this statement and the original intention for writing it)...
 - The chief throws it on the table in disgust, and instructs his officer to "send it to Dénia".
-- But not before flicking through it and pointing to some of the women - photos I have printed in high resolution - including [Elsa, Domingo's minor student in clear peril](../2024/august.md#18) and the [innocent women](../2024/august.md#grooming-an-innocent-girl-into-porn-101) groomed (and drugged) into doing porn by Gloria the school receptionist's brother.
+- But not before flicking through it and pointing to some of the women - photos I have printed in high resolution - including [Elsa, Domingo's minor student in clear peril](../2024/august.md#18) and the [innocent women](../2024/august.md#grooming-an-innocent-girl-into-porn-101) groomed (and drugged) into doing porn by Gloria the school receptionist's brother Bruno.
 - The chief says, "who's that?", pointing to them.
 - I tell him that Elsa is Domingo Cano Lopez's piano student at the conservatory and I don't know who the innocent woman is.
 - The chief says nothing.